PyVRP/PyVRP/docs/source/setup/getting_help.rst

 Getting help
 ============

-Conversations about development take place in the `GitHub repository <https://github.com/PyVRP/PyVRP/>`_.
+All conversations take place in the `GitHub repository <https://github.com/PyVRP/PyVRP/>`_.

 .. hint::

-   If you are looking for help using PyVRP, please browse our `discussions <https://github.com/PyVRP/PyVRP/discussions>`_ overview first for relevant discussions.
+   If you are looking for help using PyVRP, please browse our `discussions <https://github.com/PyVRP/PyVRP/discussions>`_ overview first for relevant discussions, questions and answers, modelling tricks, etc.
-   Feel free to open a new discussion thread if you have something to discuss that is unrelated to existing discussions.
+   Feel free to open a discussion thread if you have something new to discuss!

 Submitting a bug report
 -----------------------